joel-mainey/joel-mainey/README.md

 Hi, I’m Joel.

-I recently graduated with a bachelor's in information technology and am interested in getting a junior software developer position.
+I recently graduated with a bachelor's in information technology and am interested in junior web/software developer positions.

-My passions are front-end website development and .NET mobile development.
+My passions are JavaScript frameworks such as React and .NET frameworks such as .NET MAUI.

 Project Resume: https://incandescent-choux-757d2b.netlify.app